 The transversality condition then allows us to "glue" these operators to obtain\\ $\op(u) \colon \CCC^{\infty}_c(G) \to \CCC^{\infty}_c(G)$ with $\op(u)(f)_{|\pi^{-1}(x)} = \op(u_x)(f_{|\pi^{-1}(x)})$.

-\begin{lem}Let $u,v \in S^*(G)$ and $f,g \in \CCC^{\infty}_c(G)$ then \begin{itemize} \item $\op(u)(f\ast g) = \op(u)(f)\ast g$ \item $\op(u\ast v) = \op(u) \circ \op(v)$ \end{itemize} \end{lem}
+\begin{lem}Let $u,v \in S^*(G)$ and $f,g \in \CCC^{\infty}_c(G)$ then: \begin{itemize} \item $\op(u)(f\ast g) = \op(u)(f)\ast g$. \item $\op(u\ast v) = \op(u) \circ \op(v)$. \end{itemize} \end{lem}

-\begin{lem}Let $G_1,G_2$ be bundles of Carnot Lie groups over $M$ and $\phi \colon G_1 \to G_2$ a submersive homomorphism of bundle groups which is grade preserving. $\phi$ induces a map $\phi_* \colon S^*(G_1) \to S^*(G_2)$ that preserves : \begin{itemize} \item The order \item The sum of elements of the same degree \item The adjoint \item The convolution product \end{itemize} \end{lem} \begin{proof} To show that $\phi_*$ indeed maps $S^*(G_1)$ to $S^*(G_2)$, we need to show that it preserves transversality and quasi-homogeneity.
-For transversality it is obvious since $\phi$ is a bundle map.
-Moreover since $\phi$ is a morphism between Carnot Lie groups bundles then it is equivariant with respect to the respective $\R^*_+$-actions on $G_1$ and $G_2$.
+\begin{lem}Let $G_1,G_2$ be bundles of Carnot Lie groups over $M$, and $\phi \colon G_1 \to G_2$ a submersive homomorphism of groups bundle which is graduation preserving. $\phi$ induces a map $\phi_* \colon S^*(G_1) \to S^*(G_2)$ obtained by duality with the pullback of functions.
+It integrates a distribution along the fibers of $\phi$.
+This map preserves: \begin{itemize} \item The order. \item The sum of elements of the same degree. \item The adjoint. \item The convolution product. \end{itemize} \end{lem} \begin{proof} To show that $\phi_*$ indeed maps $S^*(G_1)$ to $S^*(G_2)$, we need to show that it preserves transversality and quasi-homogeneity.
+For transversality, it is obvious since $\phi$ is a bundle map.
+Moreover, since $\phi$ is a morphism between Carnot Lie groups bundles, then it is equivariant with respect to the respective $\R^*_+$-actions on $G_1$ and $G_2$.
 The conservation of the quasi-homogeneity thus reduces to the fact that $\phi_*(\CCC^{\infty}_p(G_1)) \subset \CCC^{\infty}_p(G_2)$.
-The proof is then very similar to the one of lemmas \ref{Support} and \ref{QuasiHom} so we refer to these further proofs.\\ The sum, convolution product and adjoint are then clearly preserved by $\phi_*$. \end{proof}
+The proof is then very similar to the one of lemmas \ref{Support} and \ref{QuasiHom} so we refer to these further proofs.\\ The sum, convolution product, and adjoint are then clearly preserved by $\phi_*$. \end{proof}

 We now state the Rockland condition and its consequences on the symbolic calculus.
 Rockland condition replaces the usual ellipticity condition.
-Moreover, when the symbols yield operators on $M$ (i.e. for $G = T_HM$, see \cite{van_erpyunken}) the operators whose symbols satisfy Rockland's condition are hypoelliptic and admit parametrices (in the filtered calculus).
+Moreover, when the symbols yield operators on $M$ (i.e. for $G = T_HM$, see \cite{van_erpyunken}), the operators whose symbols satisfy Rockland's condition are hypoelliptic and admit parametrices (in the filtered calculus).
 This condition was first introduced by Rockland in \cite{Rockland} for differential operators on Heisenberg groups.
-It was then extended to manifolds with osculating Lie group of rank at most two by Helffer and Nourrigat in \cite{HelfferNourrigat} and Lie groups with dilations in \cite{Groupsdilation}.
-See also the recent advances in \cite{AndroulidakisMohsenYunken} in a very broad setting generalizing the results of Helffer and Nourrigat.
+It was then extended to manifolds with osculating Lie group of rank at most two by Helffer and Nourrigat in \cite{HelfferNourrigat}, and Lie groups with dilations in \cite{Groupsdilation}.
+See also the recent advances in \cite{AndroulidakisMohsenYunken}, in a very broad setting, generalizing the results of Helffer and Nourrigat.